 voucher at one of the orientation and safety sessions that occurred in early

 - Anyone with a valid UofL ID who is willing to give up the right to a parking permit for the next two years and instead bike, walk, bus, carpool, or vanpool to campus can apply to receive a $400 voucher to area bike shops.
 Vouchers can be redeemed for a new bike, helmet, and U-lock, or to fix-up and equip your bike for year-round commuting with lights, racks, bags, etc.

 - This is NOT a first-come, first-served program.

-- If you plan to purchase a parking permit for Fall 2014, but have not yet done so, wait until AFTER purchasing your permit to complete this application.
+- If you plan to purchase a parking permit for Fall, but have not yet done so, wait until AFTER purchasing your permit to complete your application.

 - This is an ANNUAL program with a new round of voucher distributions occurring at the beginning of each Fall semester.
 Those who are not accepted or unable to make the commitment this year may reapply next year.

-Enthusiasm for this program has been outstanding, with 800 vouchers being distributed in the first two years!
-In 2013, nearly 750 UofL students, faculty, and staff were willing to commit to not driving to campus for at least two years!
-In the first year of the program (2012), nearly 800 people applied.
+Enthusiasm for this program has been outstanding, with 1170 vouchers being distributed in the first three years!
+In 2014, over 800 UofL students, faculty, and staff were willing to commit to not driving to campus for at least two years!
+Similar numbers of applicants were processed in the first two years of the program, as well.

-In August 2012, the University of Louisville launched the new Earn-A-Bike program as part of our Climate Action Plan to reduce greenhouse gas emissions and to encourage students and employees to use bicycles for transportation.
+UofL's Sustainability Council launched the Earn-A-Bike program in August 2012 as part of our Climate Action Plan to reduce greenhouse gas emissions and to encourage students and employees to use bicycles for transportation.
 The goals of this program include:

 - Reducing the vehicle miles traveled to campus (and associated pollution);